 Conflicts

-I have written a number papers on the conflict of laws (and have a number of other pieces in progress):
+Aside from work that I have done on the intersection of the conflicts of law and the philosophy of law, I have written a number papers focused more narrowly on doctrinal conflicts law in the United States (and have a number of other pieces in progress):

 Choice of Law as General Common Law: A Reply to Professor Brilmayer, in Donald Earl Childress III (ed.), The Role of Ethics in Private International Law 125-35 (Cambridge University Press, 2011)